AutoCAD Setup and Tutorial

 You should now have this (hit [ESC] to exit the command):

 Notice that some of the lines overlap, and some of the lines don’t even touch.
-Type FILLET on your keyboard, and hit [SPACE].
+Type FILLET (pronounced Fill-It.
+Fill-ay is for fish) on your keyboard, and hit [SPACE].
 Type R to change the RADIUS of the FILLET (Fill-It, not Fill-ay – these are not fish) and make the RADIUS 0, hit [SPACE], then click the two lines on the top left that are not touching.
 This should extend them to each other perfectly, like this:

 Next, we’re going to trim off the other lines.
 Type TRIM (or just TR) and hit [SPACE].
 Trim now gives you some options.
-The first option is asking you “What do you want to trim TO?”
+Look at what is saying on the screen to you : the first option it is asking you is “What do you want to trim TO?”
 You can click a line, or click a bunch of lines, and hit [SPACE], then click the sections you want GONE.
 Alternatively, instead of clicking lines to trim to, just hit [SPACE] again, and ALL lines become lines you can trim to.
 Clean up the shape to look like this:

 NOTE: You can often END a command by hitting [SPACE] when done.
 You can re-start that command again by just hitting [SPACE] again, and AutoCAD will bring it right back up again.
 This can save time when doing lots of the same thing.